ayubxon0805/ayubxon0805/README.md

-- 👋 Hi, I’m @ayubxon0805
+- 👋 Hi, my full name is Ayubxon Ahmadjonov
-- 👀 I’m interested in playting mobile games
+- 👀 I’m interested inmobile programming
-- 🌱 I’m currently learning english language to take IELTS certificate 7+
+- 🌱 I’m currently learning dart and flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...